 Review "Der Zeuge hinter der Wand"/What the Peeper saw (1972).
 Andrea Bianchi goes Krimi ...

 This is one of the crime-movies that came out in the early 1970ies that is impossible to define other than "EuroCrime".
-Both in production and story it is neiter Giallo nor Krimi and in the end both of them.
-Of course nowadays it got the sticker "Giallo" by the media as this term is much more marketable than "Krimi" or "EuroCrime".
+Both in production and story it is neither Giallo nor Krimi and in the end both of them.
+Of course nowadays it got the sticker "Giallo" patched on by the media as this term is much more marketable than "Krimi" or "EuroCrime".
 Whatever.

 This co-european (British-Italian-German-Spanish) production conceived by non other than our good old friend Hary Allan Towers (uncredited) stars honorable Krimi/international actors like Lilly Palmer (Wicked City) and Hardy Krüger (Flight of the Phoenix, Hatari!), and the europudding is being completed by Mark Lester (Fahrenheit 451, Oliver!) and Britt Ekland before she moved to Wicker Man and the Bond-movie "The Man with the Golden Gun".
 Sounds good.
 So far.